 File Formatting Guide

-Express Analytics can accept one or multiple pieces of offline identifiers in a file: email address, names & postal, telephone number, or any combination thereof.
+Express Analytics can accept one or multiple pieces of offline identifiers in a file: email address, names and postal, telephone number, or any combination thereof.
 All offline identifiers for the same person should be put on the same row.

 In order, the standard fields are: